saptarshibasu/azure-study/README.md

   * if a single DB is added to a primary server, a secondary DB will be automatically created in the secondary server
   * If a DB pool is added to the primary server, a pool with the same name has to be present in the secondary region and the DBs will be created automartically in the secondary server
   * If a secondary DB is already present in the secondary server, that geo-replication link is inherited by the group
+* Azure SQL backups are stored in storage account
+* For two managed instances to participate in a failover group, there must be either ExpressRoute or a gateway configured between the virtual networks of the two managed instances to allow network communication

 ## Azure Cosmos DB